AbyssDragonModding/D4GlyphNodeCalculator/README.md

 About me: I'm a self tought programmer and have been using python off and on over the years for simple projects for myself.

-This github repo has the source code, and two build versions Portable and Desktop where portable is a single EXE.
+This github repo has the source code, and under releases theres a desktop and portable version (all packed into one EXE)

 Used Python Modules:
     -CustomTkinter (More modern looking version of tkinter)